Treating Sepsis

 Insulin.
 Insulin lowers blood sugar.
 Even if you don't have diabetes, your blood sugar can spike with a severe infection.

 Steroids.
-You may receive corticosteroids orally or intravenously to decrease inflammation.
+You may receive corticosteroids, orally or intravenously, to decrease inflammation.

-After sepsis
+After Sepsis

+Sepsis is hard on your body.
 Some people experience long-term effects.
 Post-sepsis syndrome includes limb swelling, fatigue, joint pain, muscle weakness, and chest pain.
 These symptoms can last for months or years.
-A rehabilitation program can help you regain strength.
-Talk to your doctor about your post-sepsis recovery plan.

 Resources:

-Click the button below to learn more about other conditions and ways to improve your health.
+Click the button below to learn about more ways to improve your health.